Angelo Dell'Acqua

-Angelo Dell'Acqua (9 December 1903 – 27 August 1972) was an Italian cardinal of the Roman Catholic Church who served as vicar general of Rome from 1968 until his death, and was elevated to the cardinalate in 1967.
+Angelo Dell'Acqua (9 December 1903 – 27 August 1972) was an Italian cardinal of the Roman Catholic Church who served as vicar general of Rome from 1968-1972, and was elevated to the cardinalate in 1967.

 Biography

 Dell'Acqua was born in Milan to Giovanni Dell'Acqua and his wife Giuseppina Varalli.
 He studied at the seminaries in Monza and Milan (obtaining a doctorate in theology from the latter), and the Pontifical Gregorian University in Rome, from where he earned a doctorate in canon law.
 After receiving the diaconate on 19 December 1925, Dell'Aqua was ordained a priest by Eugenio Cardinal Tosi on 9 May 1926.
 He undertook pastoral ministry in Milan and was private secretary to its archbishop from 1928 to 1929.
 After finishing his studies in 1931, he was raised to the rank of privy chamberlain of his holiness on 19 December of that same year.
 Dell'Acqua was secretary of the apostolic delegation to Turkey and Greece from 1931 to 1935.
-He then worked as rector of the Major Seminary of the Diocese of Rome until 1938, during which time he was named a domestic prelate of his holiness on 15 June 1936.
+He then worked as rector of the Romanian Pontifical College until 1938, during which time he was named a domestic prelate of his holiness on 15 June 1936.

 In 1938, Dell'Acqua entered the Roman Curia, as a staff member of the Secretariat of State, whilst performing pastoral work in Rome until 1950.
 During this time, he sowed skepticism over reports of the mass-murder of Jews in the Holocaust sent by Ukrainian Greek Catholic Archbishop Andrey Sheptytsky, claiming that Jews "easily exaggerate" and that "Orientals" (that is, Eastern Catholics) "are really not an example of honesty".

 He was later made adjunct undersecretary of the Sacred Congregation of Extraordinary Ecclesiastical Affairs (28 August 1950).
-On 1 November 1954 he succeeded Archbishop Giovanni Battista Montini, who was named Archbishop of Milan on the same day, as substitute of the Secretariat of State.
+On 1 November 1954, he succeeded Archbishop Giovanni Battista Montini, who was named Archbishop of Milan on the same day, as substitute of the Secretariat of State.